-You’ll learn how to start a blog today in 6 easy steps that’ll take about 10 to 15 minutes.
-Click right here to jump straight down to step #1 and begin now.
+You’ll learn how to start a blog in 6 steps that’ll take about 10 to 15 minutes.
+Click right here to jump straight down to step #1 and become a blogger now.

-How to Start a Blog (and Make Money) in 6 Easy Steps:
+How to Start a Blog (and Make Money) in 6 Steps: Easy Beginner’s Guide

-The Ultimate Guide to Start a Blog and Make Money on the Side
+The Ultimate Beginner’s Guide to Start a Blog and Make Money Blogging in 2023 (New Bloggers)

 What is a blog?